 “Books have never been enough”: Reading for racial justice

 Co-Founder and Co-Director, EmbraceRace

 Program Supervisor, San Francisco County, Tandem, Partners in Early Learning

 In recent years, racial and ethnic diversity in children’s literature has been gradually increasing.
 However, as author Grace Lin notes, “Books have never been enough.
 They are just tools, and tools must be used to work.”
-This workshop will focus on connecting book sharing experiences to children’s lives, simultaneously promoting early literacy and language development and healthy, age-appropriate conversations about race and racial equity.
-By adopting a race-conscious approach to early literacy, families and educators can support young children in feeling affirmed in their own identities, appreciating human difference, and striving toward fairness and justice for themselves and others.
+This workshop will focus on connecting book-sharing experiences to children’s lives, simultaneously promoting early literacy and language development and healthy, age-appropriate conversations about race and racial equity.
+By adopting a race-conscious approach to early literacy, families and educators can support young children in feeling affirmed in their own identities, appreciating human differences, and striving toward fairness and justice for themselves and others.